.

 cripple, crippled, crippling, cripples.transitive verbs

-to cause to lose the use of a limb or limbs; do disable, damage, or impair the functioning of (the remote controlled hobby helicopter hit a tree, severely crippling it)
+to cause to lose the use of a limb or limbs; that which disables, damages or impairs functioning of (the remote controlled hobby helicopter hit a tree, severely crippling it)

 something that limits normal functioning ability (the device added to the truck, ensured that it would not exceed the speed limit)